dhewm/dhewm3/README.md

 * Run `./build.sh` This file installs all dependencies, builds dhewm3 and moves all necessary files to the main folder.

-* Put all .pk4 files from the original Doom 3 NOT THE BFG edition in the base/ folder.
+* Put all .pk4 files from the original Doom 3 NOT THE BFG edition in your dhewm3 clone at the base/ folder.

 * Run `./run.sh` in your dhewm3 clone.
 This file checks if you have all .pk4 files in the base/ folder and runs dhewm3.